Carnival & Cariocas VIP Tour

 Bird's-Eye View of Mount Everest

-Follow in the footsteps of Sir Edmund Hillary even if you aren't an expert mountain climber with this cushy 12-day tour of the Himalayas.
-You'll get to see Mount Everest and other breathtaking peaks via helicopter, hike to monasteries, visit remote villages and markets, indulge in some monk-led meditation or guided yoga, and explore the ancient city of Kathmandu.
-The icing on the cake: You'll stay at the historic, Sherpa-run "Happy House," favored by Hillary on his trips to the region.
+Follow in the footsteps of Sir Edmund Hillary even if you aren't an expert mountain climber with this cushy 7-day tour of the Himalayas.
+You'll get to see Mount Everest and other breathtaking peaks via helicopter, hike to monasteries, visit remote villages and markets, and indulge in some monk-led meditation or guided yoga.
+The icing on the cake: You can stay at the historic, Sherpa-run "Happy House," favored by Hillary on his trips to the region.

 Related: Most Luxurious Airbnbs Around the World